Does this ever happen to you?

 Instead, you can use price anchoring to show to The Cheapskate how expensive the alternatives are.
 You can use your competitors as an example – or you can go even further and show all the other ways they can waste their money (e.g. buying an online course about online business vs. getting an MBA or hiring a business coach).

-The purpose of this strategy is to show to your undecided customer that your offer, although it seems pricey at face value, is actually the most cost-effective.
+The purpose of this strategy is to show to your undecided potential customer that your offer, although it seems pricey at face value, is the most cost-effective.

 Demonstrate your value – and the long-term savings.
 As we mentioned just now, defending your prices is mostly futile.
 But trying to convey the value of what you’re offering isn’t.